Quantum trajectories and reduced dynamics in time-correlated environments: Stochastic modeling of the environment

 \subsection{White noise}

 White noise $\xi_t$ is an idealization of interactions with environments with correlation times much shorter than the characteristic time of the system, which can therefore be considered memoryless.
-It can be heuristically defined as the formal derivative of the Wiener process $W_t$ (Brownian motion) $\xi_t=\sigma\diff{W}_t/\diff{t}$.
+It can be heuristically defined as the formal derivative of the Wiener process $W_t$ (Brownian motion) $\xi_t=\gamma\diff{W}_t/\diff{t}$.
 This is a distribution, as $W_t$ is not differentiable.
-This noise has the following properties: (i) its mean is null, $\mathbb{E}[\xi_t]=0$, and (ii) it is $\delta$-correlated in time, $\mathbb{E}[\xi_t^{(i)}\xi_s^{(j)}]=\sigma^2\delta(t-s)$, where $\sigma$ is the intensity of the noise and $\delta(t-s)$ is the Dirac's delta at different times.
-The definition of \textit{white} noise comes from the spectral density of the process, i.e., the Fourier transform of its autocorrelation function, which is constant (\Cref{fig:NoisesSpectralDensities}): all the frequencies of the environment are contained in and contribute equally to the correlation function.
+This noise has the following properties: (i) its mean is null, $\mathbb{E}[\xi_t]=0$, and (ii) it is $\delta$-correlated in time, $\mathbb{E}[\xi_t^{(i)}\xi_s^{(j)}]=\gamma^2\delta(t-s)$, where $\gamma$ is the intensity of the noise and $\delta(t-s)$ is the Dirac delta of the time difference.
+The definition of \textit{white} noise comes from the spectral density of the process, i.e., the Fourier transform of its autocorrelation function, which is constant (\Cref{fig:NoisesSpectralDensities}): all frequencies are contained in and equally contribute to the correlation function.

 The interest, in the SSE framework, is in the increment $\diff W_t$, the \ito's differential for Brownian motion.
 This is the increment of a Gaussian and Markov process with law $\Delta{W(t-s)}\sim \mathcal{N}(0,\sqrt{t-s})$.
-In the infinitesimal limit, this can be written as $\diff W_t\sim\mathcal{N}(0,\sqrt{dt})$, and can then be used in \cref{eq:genericSSE} as the stochastic potential, weighted by its intensity $\sigma$, which takes the units of a square root of energy.
+In the infinitesimal limit, this can be written as $\diff W_t\sim\mathcal{N}(0,\sqrt{dt})$, and can then be used in \cref{eq:genericSSE} as the stochastic potential, weighted by its intensity $\gamma$, which takes units of a square root of energy.